 - Retrieve copies of not only your medical records but also any record that your employer’s insurance company may have, including the adjuster’s notes and observations.
 If you are receiving workers’ compensation benefits, make sure to save receipts.

 If the injuries were serious enough that doing any or all of the above is unlikely or excruciating, it does not preclude you from a possible injury claim based on your construction accident.
-With experienced attorneys like Polito & Associates, a good legal strategy and assistance with the process is only a phone call away.
+With experienced attorneys like Polito & Harrington, a good legal strategy and assistance with the process is only a phone call away.

 Serious construction accidents are the beginning of a long and painful journey to recovery.
 This journey will take a toll on not only the injured party, but the entire family network.
 However, it is possible to recover some dignity and financial compensation with the help of our Norwich construction accident attorneys.
-Our personable, experienced attorneys at Polito & Associates know the reality of situations like yours, and that’s why they fight hard to get you and your family the compensation that you deserve.
+Our personable, experienced attorneys at Polito & Harrington know the reality of situations like yours, and that’s why they fight hard to get you and your family the compensation that you deserve.
 Call (860) 447-3300 or contact us online for a free consultation.